Transformations

 As opposed to grouping (see below), this transformation creates a single daughter regression variable from a mother regression variable.
 More precisely, it produces an on-off copy of the latter variable over a set of user-defined spans called active periods.

-To carry out this transformation in a TransReg document, the checkbox Enable has to be marked first in the EPOCH section of the specification panel.
-Afterwards, click into the white box next to Epoch to open a new menu where a list of active periods can be generated using the respective Start and End arguments.
+To carry out this transformation in a TransReg document, the checkbox Enabled has to be marked first in the Regimes section of the specification panel.
+Afterwards, click into the white box next to Regimes to open a new menu where a list of active periods can be generated using the respective Start and End arguments.
 Save your list by clicking the Done button and the complementary inactive periods are automatically recognised.
 Use the drop down menu Value for inactive periods in order to assign values of $0.0$ (default) or $NaN$ to the inactive periods.

 Grouping